TheAgeOfCoding/aoc-on-linux/README.md

 Renamed the Launcher.exe to someting else.
 Then make a copy of the AoK HD.exe and name it Launcher.exe.
 ## Install Voobly
+First install [the compatibility patch](https://www.memberplus.net/) and then create an account on voobly.com and install voobly.
 ### Make voobly links work in your browser
 Install mimeo and xdg-utils-mimeo.
 Then open ~/.config/mimeo/associations.txt and add